 - Providing Better Product Offerings: Looking to improve the quality, design, or material of your product?
 Want to create new bundles?
 Amazon lending can be a great financing option to achieve that.

 - Advertisement: Want more eyeballs on your product?
 With Amazon’s financial assistance, you can increase your paid media budget and drive valuable traffic to your listing.

 Since its inception (which dates back to 2011), the Amazon Lending program has provided up to $863 million in small business loans, with the numbers increasing every year.

 See Also: What is Revenue-Based Finance and How Does It Help Sellers Grow?

 How do you qualify for Amazon Lending?

 Unfortunately, you cannot apply for the Amazon lending program.
-It is an invite-only initiative, which means only sellers that meet Amazon’s lending requirements can join the program.
-All invites are sent by Amazon through Seller Central.
+It is an invite-only initiative, meaning only sellers who meet Amazon’s lending requirements can join the program.
+Amazon sends all invites through Seller Central.

 While Amazon hasn’t revealed specifically the details of the eligibility criteria, you are most like to qualify if you meet these requirements: